Loading...

 License Suspension Timeline: If you do not request an ALR hearing, or if you lose the ALR hearing, your license suspension will begin.
 The length of the suspension depends on the specifics of your case, including whether it's your first offense.

-DUI enforcement in Blount County is generally consistent with statewide practices.
+DUI enforcement in Blount County is consistent with statewide practices.
 Expect increased enforcement during holidays and weekends.
 Sobriety checkpoints are legal in Tennessee and may be used in Blount County.

 Here are some local resources that may be helpful: